DS-6030 Homework Module 8

 The knitting times for the assignment can be very long without caching and parallel processing.
-For example, the calculations for problem 1 will take more than 16 minutes without parallel excution.
-Caching reduces it to 5 minutes.
-With all results being cached, knitting a document will take only a few seconds.
-You can find more information about caching here and about parallel processing here.
+For example, the calculations for problem 1 will take more than 16 minutes without parallel execution.
+Parallel processing reduces it to 5 minutes.
+With all results being cached, knitting a document will take only a few seconds after changing the text.
+You can find more information about caching and parallel processing in the online material.

 1. Predicting fish toxicity of chemicals (regression)